ydahal1/ydahal1/jokes.md

-I went to a Foo Fighters Concert once...
-It was Everlong...
+Why didn’t the orange win the race?
+It ran out of juice.

 [
-Sat Oct 25 00:27:10 UTC 2025
+Sun Oct 26 00:29:38 UTC 2025
  ]